AkiChase/scrcpy-mask/README.md

 ## Error Report

-When asking a question, please provide as much detailed information as possible regarding the issue, including the operating system and software version.
-Specifically, if there is an error output, please be sure to include the relevant logs.
+When submitting a bug report, please provide as much comprehensive and clear information as possible regarding the issue, including operating system and software versions, and relevant error logs.

-There are two sources of logs that might help in identifying and solving the error.
-Generally, the error output can be found in the Web logs.
+There are two sources of logs that may be helpful in locating and resolving the issue.

-1. Web Logs: Open Developer Tools by pressing `Ctrl+Shift+I` or `Cmd+Opt+I`, click on the console tab, and check the information output in the console.
+1. Web Logs: Open the developer tools using `Ctrl+Shift+I` or `Cmd+Opt+I`, then go to the Console tab to check the output in the console.
-2. Rust Logs:
+2. Persistent Logs:
-   1. On macOS or Linux, navigate to the installation directory, use the **terminal** to run `scrcpy-mask`, and you can see the program's output in real-time in the terminal.
-   2. On Windows, you need to clone the project and run it yourself to view the Rust output.
+   - The log directory may vary depending on the system.
+You can quickly find it in the "Settings page -> Data management -> Log dir".
+   - Linux: /home/<username>/.local/share/com.akichase.mask/logs
+   - macOS: /Users/<username>/Library/Logs/com.akichase.mask
+   - Windows: C:\Users\<username>\AppData\Local\com.akichase.mask\logs

 ## Contribution.